JiashengYan/CarND-Term1-P3/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving (both in clockwise and anti-clockwise direction), recovering from the left and right sides of the road.

 To capture good driving behavior, I first recorded two laps on track one in clockwise dirction and two laps in anti-clockwise direction using center lane driving.
+The driving behavior was recorded in both directions to balance the dataset as the vehicle tends to turn left more often than right in the anti-clockwise direction on track one.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return back to the center lane for the cases that it drive away from center by accidents.